 I used the ID in Lancaster, Columbus and at Ohio University.
 I was never turned down.

-Being that I am a generous and kind friend, I decided to loan it out to my friend Nick when he asked for it.
-Nick and some others were heading up to The Newport.
+Being that I am a generous and kind friend, I decided to loan it to my friend Nick when he asked for it.
+Nick and some others were heading up to The Newport on the Ohio State campus.
 Nick is a handsome devil and looked enough like me and my brother to use the ID.
 I gave it to him and said, “Don’t lose it!”

 As it turned out, Nick was buying beers for everyone.
 Instead of buying three or four at a time, he was buying one, giving it to an underager and going back for more, trying to hit up a different bartender each time.
 One of the bartenders caught on and asked Nick to show him the ID.
 With the ID in hand, the bartender said, “You can either let me confiscate this or we can find a cop and find out if this is really you.”
 Nick walked away.